Prakshal-Jain/Booky/README.md

 - Search integrated
 These are some of the screenshots of a few pages of the website.
 It is fully complete with both frontend and backend done.
 If you need some customizations, I am ready for that!

-If you are interested in getting it, please reach out to me!
+If you are interested in getting it, please reach out to me!<br/>
 Email: <a href="mailto:prakshal@buffalo.edu">prakshal@buffalo.edu</a>